-Faculty and students from these institutions will come together as they have over the past six years to discuss joint research interests and accomplishments in areas surrounding soft matter and polymers.
+Faculty and students will come together to discuss joint research interests and accomplishments in areas surrounding soft matter and polymers.
 Through the generosity of symposium sponsors, participation will not require a registration fee.
 This allows students and postdocs to participate in this valuable training opportunity and share their research with the regional scientific community.
 All researchers will benefit from this unique experience, as it also will focus on fostering research collaborations, scientific networking, and above-all joint camaraderie.

-The symposium includes presentations by faculty from Notre Dame and Purdue on topics related to their research projects in soft matter and polymers, as well as current challenges and future opportunities.
-Students and postdocs will also discuss their research during the afternoon poster session and networking reception.
+During this one-day symposium, presentations will be given by Notre Dame and Purdue faculty focused on the general synthesis and characterization of synthetic soft materials and their broad applications, as well as current challenges and future opportunities.
+Students and postdocs will also discuss their research during the afternoon poster session and networking event.

 The Keynote lecture will be presented by Cecilia Leal, Associate Professor and Racheff Faculty Scholar in the Department of Materials Science and Engineering at the University of Illinois at Urbana-Champaign.
 Her research interests include soft condensed matter, biomaterials, complex fluids, biomimetic materials, X-ray scattering, drug and gene delivery, and lipid-nucleic acid constructs.

 This event is open to the Notre Dame and Purdue research communities, as well as other regional institutions that have an interest in participating.
-All participants must register by October 17 at the link below.
-This link includes a section for students and postdocs to also register to give a poster presentation.
+All participants should register by October 17 at the link below.
+Registration includes a section for students and postdocs to sign up to give a poster presentation.